PeteLindsell/repo-spy/README.md

 ### Styling

-- CSS Modules

-Considered a component library like MUI which is great for quickly prototyping but for the simplicity of this site decided to go for a lighter weight option of CSS Modules
+Considered a component library like MUI which is great for quickly prototyping or styled components as I used in the component library I originally created and then lead the development on for Cancer Research [github.com/CRUKorg/cruk-react-components](https://github.com/CRUKorg/cruk-react-components#readme) but for the simplicity of this site decided to go for a lighter weight option of CSS Modules

 ### Framework